hrithiksaini22/Task_Tracker/README.md

+Checkout the youtube videos for reference-
+1)
+2)

 ## Installation on EC2 Instance
 Install Jenkins, configure Docker as agent, set up cicd, deploy applications to k8s and much more.